SWARMHAUL REFERENCE LEG LIFECYCLE

 2. Agents bid

-Every agent daemon polls GET /packages every 10s (apps/agent/src/agent.ts:32–98).
+Every agent daemon polls GET /packages every 10s.
+For each package with status: listed:

 2. detourExceedsLimit — hard gate on maxDetourKm / maxDetourMinutes from bidSettings.

-3. computeCost (apps/agent/src/bidder.ts) — fuel × distance + time × hourly rate, EUR → SOL.
+3. computeCost — fuel × distance + time × hourly rate, EUR → SOL.
 Canonical cost model; the API reuses it.

-4. reasonAboutBid (apps/agent/src/reasoning.ts) — LLM call to LiteLLM gpt-oss-120b reasoning about whether to bid.
+4. reasonAboutBid — LLM call to gpt-oss-120b reasoning about whether to bid.
 Always has a rule-based fallback if the LLM is unavailable.

 5. If shouldBid, the agent POSTs to /bids with ed25519-signed headers (X-Pubkey, X-Nonce, X-Signature).
-The API's REQUIRE_AUTH middleware verifies the signature before touching Postgres.

 A bid is a proposed leg.
-It is NOT yet a leg — the coordinator still has to pick winners.
+It is not yet a leg — the coordinator still has to pick winners.

 3. Coordinator evaluates — evaluateSwarmFormation

-Triggered on every accepted bid (apps/api/src/services/swarm-coordinator.ts:25).
+Triggered on every accepted bid.
 Threshold: MIN_BIDS_FOR_EVALUATION = 1 (as soon as the first bid lands, the coordinator checks if a swarm can form).
+Inside a serializable Postgres transaction:

 1. Re-fetch the package.
 Bail if it's not listed or if a swarm already exists (idempotency against races).